xStarbound/xStarbound/doc/lua/universeserver.md

 #### `RpcThreadPromise<Json>` universe.sendWorldMessage(`WorldId` worldId, `String` message, `Json...` args)

 Sends a message to a world's global script context.
-The world's global script must have a message handler to handle the message, exactly as for `world.sendEntityMessage`.
+The world's global script(s) must have a message handler to handle the message, exactly as for `world.sendEntityMessage`.
 See `message.md` for info on message handlers.

 #### `WorldId` universe.clientWorld(`ClientId` clientId)